sylodev/documentation/docs/tags/channel.md

 - `name`: The new name of the channel.
 - `topic`: The new topic of the channel.
 - `nsfw`: Whether the channel is NSFW or not.
+- `archived`: Whether this channel is archived; channel must be a thread.
+- `ratelimit`: How often users can send messages in this channel, for example `1m`.
+- `parent`: The category to move the channel to.

+## `{channel.startThread auto_archive_duration? ratelimit? invitable? is_private? return_id? channel?;name;message?}`

+Creates a new thread.

+- `name` the name of the thread.
+- `message` the message the thread is created from.
+- `auto_archive_duration` the time until threads are archived after inactivity.
+Can be `one_hour`, `one_day`, `three_days` or `one_week`.
+- `ratelimit` how often users can send messages in the thread, for example `1m`.
+- `invitable` whether non-moderators can add other non-moderators to the thread; only available on private threads.
+- `is_private` whether the read is private, must not have a message to be private.
+- `return_id` whether to return the ID of the created thread.
+- `channel` the channel to create the thread on.

 ## `{channel.create name type topic nsfw parent return_id;channel}`